 One of the best experiences you’ll have is one that frightens you at first then ends up being one of your most memorable adventures.
-Such was the case with the SkyRider, Hunter Mountain’s zipline in New York’s northern Catskills, one of the fastest, highest and longest in North America.
+Such was the case with the SkyRider, the Hunter Mountain zipline in New York’s Northern Catskills, one of the fastest, highest and longest ziplines in North America.

 Why was I afraid you ask?

 I hate being out of control and loathe the sensation of falling, two fears I assumed I’d confront on a zipline.
 I just figured it was for the person who loves roller coasters, a passion I do not share.
 But deep down, I also thought it looked like a lot of fun.

 During a trip upstate, I was offered the opportunity to try the SkyRider by New York Zipline Adventures.
 I’m not sure why, but it seemed like a good time to face my fear.
 It wasn’t until I was at the top of the mountain looking out over a 650-foot drop that I started to rethink my decision.

 It was drizzling when we arrived, but that wasn’t going to stop us.
 Except for dangerous weather such as lightning or rough winds the zipline at Hunter Mountain is open rain or shine, winter and summer.

 Our first order of business was to suit up.
 Puma, Dustin, Kevin (our three guides) and Rowan (a guide in training) helped each of us into our gear, an array of belts and buckles weaving around our legs, shoulders, and waist reminding me of the setup I used to repel into the 300-foot sinkhole in Belize called the Black Hole Drop.
 Our helmets were small domes, a cross between a road bike and an old-school motorcycle helmet.

 Draped in gear, we walked outside to The Beast, a customized former military truck that would drive us up to the mountain to its summit—in winter they use the resort’s chairlifts.